About the Microsoft Cloud Japan datacenter

 Do existing customers have the choice to keep their service from being moved to the Japan Datacenters?

 Existing customers will remain in the datacenters where they are currently deployed unless they request to be moved.
 Microsoft reserves the right to make a unilateral decision to migrate accounts based on multiple conditions.
-All new customers purchasing model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, in Japan will be provisioned within the Japan datacenter.
+All new customers purchasing customer engagement apps (such as Dynamics 365 Sales and Customer Service), in Japan will be provisioned within the Japan datacenter.

 How do I request my environment to be moved to the Japan datacenter?